Vision therapy: Eye exercises

 Fusional amplitude and relative fusional amplitude training are designed to alleviate convergence insufficiency.
 The CITT study (Convergence Insufficiency Treatment Trial) was a randomized, double-blind multi-center trial (high level of reliability) indicating that orthoptic vision therapy is an effective method of treatment of convergence insufficiency (CI).
 Both optometrists and ophthalmologists were coauthors of this study.
 Fusional amplitude training is also designed to alleviate intermittent exotropia and other less common forms of strabismus.

 Certain do-it-yourself eye exercises are claimed by some to improve visual acuity by reducing or eliminating refractive errors.
 Such claims rely mainly on anecdotal evidence, and are not generally endorsed by orthoptists, ophthalmologists or optometrists.

 The German optician Hans-Joachim Haase developed a method to correct an alleged misalignment.
 His method, called the MKH method, is not recognized as an evidence-based approach.

+Beginning in the early 1960s, the Chinese government, concerned about the high incidence of nearsightedness among the Chinese population, undertook a programme to combat this problem.
+In 1963, the government began requiring schoolchildren between the ages of 6 and 17 to perform eye exercises at school.
+Ever since, this has been a common practice at schools in the People's Republic.
+The actual method used by the schoolchildren to exercise their eyes is based on traditional Chinese massage therapy, involving self-massage of acupoints around the eyes.
+The programme's effectiveness, however, is very much in question, given that over the same time as that in which there have been regular school eye exercises, the prevalence of nearsightedness among Chinese children, quite contrarily to the government's intended goal, has risen significantly.

 Conceptual basis and effectiveness

 Behavioral optometry is largely based on concepts that lack plausibility or which contradict mainstream neurology, and most of the research done has been of poor quality.
 As with chiropractic, there seems to be a spectrum of scientific legitimacy among practitioners: at one extreme there is some weak evidence in support of the idea that myopia may be affected by eye training; at the other extreme are concepts such as "syntonic phototherapy" which proposes that differently colored lights can be used to treat a variety of medical conditions.

 A review in 2000 concluded that there were insufficient controlled studies of the approach.
 In 2008 Barrett concluded that "the continued absence of rigorous scientific evidence to support behavioural management approaches, and the paucity of controlled trials, in particular, represents a major challenge to the credibility of the theory and practice of behavioural optometry."

 Behavioral optometry has been proposed as being of benefit for children with attention deficit hyperactivity disorder and autism – this proposal is based on the idea that since people with these conditions often have abnormal eye movement, correcting this may address the underlying condition.
 Evidence supporting this approach is, however, weak; the American Academy of Pediatrics, the American Academy of Ophthalmology and the American Association for Pediatric Ophthalmology and Strabismus have said that learning disabilities are neither caused nor treatable by visual methods.